-C/1853 R1 (Bruhns) is a large comet with a trajectory through the solar system likely originating from the Oort Cloud.
+Comet C/1853 R1 (Bruhns) is an object with a trajectory through the solar system likely originating from the Oort Cloud.
 NASA JPL has not classified Bruhns as potentially hazardous because its orbit does not bring it close to Earth.

-Bruhns orbits the sun every 0 days (0.00 years), coming as close as 0.18 AU and reaching as far as -520.78 AU from the sun.
+Bruhns orbits the sun every days ( years), coming as close as 0.18 AU and reaching as far as -520.78 AU from the sun.
 Its orbit is highly elliptical.
-Based on its brightness and the way it reflects light, Bruhns is probably between 2658.000 to 5943.469 kilometers in diameter, making it the largest asteroid/dwarf planet, very roughly comparable in size to the U.S. state of Alaska.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 Bruhns's orbit is determined by observations dating back to Sept.
 12, 1853.
 It was last officially observed on Dec.
 11, 1853.
 The IAU Minor Planet Center records 17 observations used to determine its orbit.

 The position of C/1853 R1 (Bruhns) is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.